For curriculum information, contact the Social Sciences and Teacher Education Division—Room ST-149—443-518-1620.

 8. Use formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, emotional, and physical development of each student.

-9. Evaluate the effects of their professional ethical and legal decisions and ethical and legal actions on students, parents, and other professionals in the learning community and actively seek out opportunities to grow professionally.
+9. Evaluate the effects of their professional ethical decisions and ethical actions on students, parents, and other professionals in the learning community and actively seek out opportunities to grow professionally.

-10. Discuss the importance of establishing and maintaining a positive collaborative relationship with families to promote the intellectual, social, emotional, and physical growth of children.
+10. Discuss the importance of establishing and maintaining a positive collaborative relationship with families to promote the intellectual, social, and physical development of each student.

 11. Access, evaluate, and process information efficiently and effectively.